 Last year I wrote a post titled Google on Finding Entities: A Tale of Two Michael Jacksons.
 The post was about a Google patent that described how Google might perform named entity disambiguation when different entities share the same name.
 The patent in it was filed in 2012 and granted in 2014.
 Google was also granted a new patent on how it might do named entity disambiguation this week, which was originally filed in 2006.
 It is worth looking at this second one, given how important understanding entities is to Google.
 A search for things instead of strings makes named entity disambiguation essential.

 It contains a pretty thoughtful approach to named entity disambiguation.

 The Web is filled with factual information, and Search on the web has been going through changes to try to take advantage of all of the data found there.
-Mainstream search engines, such as Google, Bing, and Yahoo, traditionally haven’t given us simple and short direct answers to our queries; instead showing us a list of Web pages (often historically referred to as 10 blue links) where that data might be found; and then forcing us to sort through that list to find an answer.
+Mainstream search engines, such as Google, Bing, and Yahoo, traditionally haven’t given us simple and short featured snippets to our queries; instead showing us a list of Web pages (often historically referred to as 10 blue links) where that data might be found; and then forcing us to sort through that list to find an answer.

 That may have been in response to Tim Berners-Lee writing about the Semantic Web back in 2001, where he alerted us to the possibilities that freeing data otherwise locked into documents might bring to us.
 By search engines finding ways to crawl the web collecting information about objects and data associated with them, we begin approaching the possibilities he mentioned.
-And we get direct answers that we otherwise couldn’t find as easily.
+And we get featured snippets that we otherwise couldn’t find as easily.